tom-howard/com2009/docs/labs/assignment1/part2.md

 #### :material-pen: Exercise 2: Creating a Python node to process Odometry data {#ex2}

-In Part 1 you learnt how to create a package and build simple nodes in Python to publish and subscribe to messages on a topic.
-In this exercise you will build a new subscriber node, much like you did in the previous session, but this one will subscribe to the `/odom` topic that we've been talking about above.
-You'll also create a new package called `part2_navigation` for this node to live in!
+In Part 1 we learnt how to create a package and build simple Python nodes to publish and subscribe to messages on a topic.
+In this exercise we'll build a new subscriber node, much like you did in the previous session, but this one will subscribe to the `/odom` topic that we've been talking about above.
+We'll also create a new package called `part2_navigation` for this node to live in!

 1. First, head to the `src` folder of your ROS2 workspace in your terminal: